shakir-chen/Scripts/help-doc/vim-life.md

 # if no such font, download
 mv fontname.ttf /usr/share/fonts/ # FontAwesome.otf ; fontawesome-webfont.ttf
 fc-cache -f -v
+fc-list | grep "Source"         # check add or not
 ```

 Great Example In Github